Document Tools

 How To Convert HTML To PDF Without Breaking Layout

 HTML to PDF sounds simple until print margins, line breaks, or unsupported CSS change the final output.
-This guide covers a stable, repeatable way to get print-ready PDFs with fewer layout surprises.
+In practice, the gap between a browser preview and the generated PDF trips up most people the first time they try it.
+This guide covers a stable, repeatable workflow to get print-ready PDFs with fewer layout surprises — whether you are converting a one-off resume or running the same invoice template every month.

 This guide maps to the tool directly so you can apply each step while reading.